 Robert Friedland is an Associate Professor in the Department of Health Systems Administration.
 Friedland has had a wide range of research and public policy experience, including Chief Economist for Maryland’s Medicaid program; Senior Research Associate at the Employee Benefit Research Institute; Director of the American Association of Retired Person’s Public Policy Institute; Research Director, National Academy of Social Insurance; and Economist on the staff of the U.S. Bipartisan Commission on Comprehensive Health Care, better known as the Pepper Commission.
 Friedland founded the National Academy on an Aging Society, and directed the Center on an Aging Society at Georgetown University.
 Friedland is Chair of the board of the National Academy for State Health Policy, a Commissioner on The American Bar Association, Commission on Law and Aging, on the Board of the Health Assistance Partnership, and the Editorial Board of Aging Toda

-Irene Jillson is an Associate Professor and teaches in the School of Nursing and Health Studies (NHS), School of Medicine and the School of Foreign Service.
+Irene Jillson is a Professor Emeritus and taught in the School of Nursing and Health Studies (NHS), School of Medicine and the School of Foreign Service.
 She has designed and launched courses in global health ethics, global health systems and politics and global health research.
 She also teaches medical ethics, graduate and undergraduate health research, and physician role and behavior.
 Dr. Jillson, who has a PhD in technology policy and management from Westminster University, was founder and President of Policy Research Incorporated, a private research firm that carried out local, national and international health and social policy research studies for more than 25 years.

 Jason Tilan is an Associate Professor, Department of Human Science.
 M.S., Ph.D. in Physiology & Biophysics at Georgetown University, and postdoctoral studies in the Department of Biochemistry and Molecular & Cellular Biology at Georgetown University Medical Center, focusing on pediatric malignancies, Ewing Sarcoma and neuroblastoma, and stress physiology.
 His research is focused on the vascular mechanisms underlying tumor progression and, in particular, the role of platelets in regulating these processes.